ALASKA • MAY 26 — JUNE 2, 2007

 Killer iLife Tips and Tricks for the Power User

 Introduction to Aperture: From Capture to Output

 Publishing your Photos Using Aperture Web Galleries and Journals

 Integrate Aperture Into Your Existing Process

 Cruise prices vary from $1,299 for an Inside Stateroom to $3,199 for a Full Suite, per person.
 (Cruise pricing is subject to change.
 Geek Cruises will generally match the cruise pricing offered at the Holland America website at the time of booking.)
 For those attending the conference, there is a $795 fee (which includes a copy of the latest version of the Aperture software).
 Taxes are $126.95 per person.
 All prices and fees are detailed on the BOOK NOW page.

 The classes offered are detailed on the SEMINARS page.
 Classes are only offered when we're at sea.
 For a detailed listing of the cruise itinerary, along with the class times, please review our ITINERARY page.

-Download Holland America's (HAL's) brochure discussing our itinerary and ship
+Download Holland America's (HAL's) brochure discussing our itinerary